kunalj101/Black-Friday/README.md

 # Winning-entry-for-Black-Friday

-This is the winning entry for the Online Hackathon - Black-Friday on Analytics Vidhya Discuss.
+This is the winning entry for the Online Hackathon - Black-Friday on datahack.analyticsvidhya.com